 Pride Foundation’s Community Grants Program supports groups and organizations across the Northwest that are working to advance justice and equity for LGBTQ+ communities.
-Since its inception in 1987, we have awarded more than $10 million dollars in Alaska, Idaho, Montana, Oregon, and Washington.
+Since its inception in 1987, we have awarded nearly $10 million dollars in Alaska, Idaho, Montana, Oregon, and Washington.

 In reflecting on all that has happened this past year and strategizing on how we can minimize barriers to organizations through our Community Grants program and increase positive impact for our community partners, earlier this summer we decided not to open a public application.
 Instead, we are proactively making our first-ever multi-year general operating support grants to many of our previous and existing grantees whose work is aligned with our Community Grants priorities.
 Organizations can expect to hear from our Programs team, if they haven’t already, by the end of this month.